GHK Basic

 Copper-binding tripeptide in its base form (without complexed copper).
 Naturally present in human plasma, colostrum, and saliva.
 Promotes collagen synthesis, wound healing, and tissue remodeling.
 Precursor to GHK-Cu.

-GHK Gly-His-Lys Molecular Weight
+GHK Gly-His-Lys Half-life

 ~2-4 hours